verafieduser/MusicAutomator/README.md

     - 8.1.
 Last.fm
     - 8.2.
 Spotify
     - 8.3.
 Tidal
+10. Fix server for data backups, recommendations, API connections (for safety of keys etc), manual adding from database of albums etc?
-9. Last.Fm Recommendations (optional, based on last.fm API success)
+11. Last.Fm Recommendations (optional, based on last.fm API success)
-10. GUI
+12. GUI
-11. Figure out project structure to make it into a jar
+13. Figure out project structure to make it into a jar

 ## Data sources:
 - Last.fm: